 Ways to Earn Extra Money as a Digital Nomad

 Digital nomads are used to working remotely from the many places they explore and travel to.
-While this sort of adventurous endeavor can be a life-changing experience, it can also be a bit hard on the wallet.
+While this sort of bucket-list-travels adventurous endeavor can be a life-changing experience, it can also be a bit hard on the wallet.
 There are many ways to cut down on the costs of traveling that digital nomads regularly implement, yet their income is what can ultimately make or break their lifestyle.
-Since working remotely is what they do best, here are a few ways they can earn some extra money to keep their adventures going.
+Since working remotely, while covered by digital nomad insurance, is what they do best, here are a few ways they can earn some extra money to keep their adventures going.

 Pick up Graphic Design

 Graphic design is one of the most popular career paths in this day and age.
 Pretty much every business out there needs a graphic designer, which opens up a lot of doors for traveling nomads that have the right skills.